-While yesterday’s announcement by Governor Inslee, mandating a stay-at-home order, will have a sweeping effect in our community, I am here to say to you, members of our community, our clients, our outstanding team members, and our partners, Sound remains committed to supporting our clients and their families through this crisis.
+While the announcement by Governor Inslee mandating a stay-at-home order will have a sweeping effect in our community, I am here to say to you, members of our community, our clients, our outstanding team members, and our partners, Sound remains committed to supporting our clients and their families through this crisis.
 We are not going anywhere.

 Sound is putting people first.

-This past Monday, we adopted the Sound Urgent Care Model, which enables us to be available 24 hours a day, seven days a week, expediting our clients to the specific services they need, when they need them.
-Though we have used telehealth platforms for years, recently reduced restrictions by the Department of Health ensured that our clients can now have greater access to their clinicians via FaceTime, Skype, on the telephone and other platforms.
+We have adopted the Sound Urgent Care Model, which enables us to be available 24 hours a day, seven days a week, expediting our clients to the specific services they need, when they need them.
+Though we have used telehealth platforms for years, recently reduced restrictions by Washington State ensured that our clients can now have greater access to their clinicians via FaceTime, Skype, on the telephone and other platforms.

 Our teams meet daily to discuss ways to enhance and improve care to our clients and our teams hold a “Daily Check-In” with our clients to ensure that they are managing life in this new reality.
 We also take care of one another, frequently Skyping, texting and calling each other to ensure that we are all holding up.
 We continually share Self Care and Mindfulness tips to team members via Zoom and through email.

 Though we are adapting new processes and leveraging technology to continue our work, I want to take a moment to address our courageous, resilient and outstanding team members.
 Our team members continue to do heroic work, though it is a struggle adapting to the daunting homeschooling duties foisted upon them, caring for loved ones at home, learning to work in shifts on-site and learning to navigate client care remotely.